hzi-bifo/AMR_benchmarking/data/README.md

 ```

 ## <a name="5"></a>5.
 Filter out genomes with ill-annotated phenotypes; filter datasets by genome numbers
+- 5.1 Since the genomes selected after quality control in Step 4 consist of a mix of those with and lacking AMR metadata, our initial step involves obtaining the intersection of high-quality genomes and those with AMR metadata.
-- 5.1 Drop genomes with phenotype annotated as 'Intermediate''Not defined'
+- 5.2 Drop genomes with phenotype annotated as 'Intermediate''Not defined'
+- 5.3
-- 5.2 Drop genomes with phenotype ill-annotated.
+- 5.4 Drop genomes with phenotype ill-annotated.
 Those genomes are annotated with different phenotypes for the same antibiotic.
-- 5.3
+- 5.5

 ```python